sindresorhus/awesome-scifi/readme.md

 #### [The Book of the New Sun](https://www.goodreads.com/series/41474-the-book-of-the-new-sun) (1980-1987) *by Gene Wolfe* [3.9]

-This is my favourite book.
+This is my favorite book.
 It is science fiction and, to a certain extent, fantasy, but at places reads more like a philosophical tract of a collection of stories.
 The plot is minimal, but the character of Severian is fascinating; he forgets nothing, but lies to you.
 As you read along, it becomes clear that earlier chapters were wrong or lacked important details, which heavily contributes to a sense of wonder and enchantment.
 Or, in my case, aw at Gene Wolfe's writing abilities.
 Highly suggested. - [@RichardLitt](https://github.com/RichardLitt)

 > _The Book of the New Sun_ is unanimously acclaimed as Gene Wolfe…s most remarkable work, hailed as “a masterpiece of science fantasy comparable in importance to the major works of Tolkien and Lewis” by _Publishers Weekly_, and “one of the most ambitious works of speculative fiction in the twentieth century” by _The Magazine of Fantasy and Science Fiction_.